- Freshman Year

 Parents and students should use Naviance to research schools and determine the likelihood of admission to those schools.

 Naviance has profiles for every university.
-The profiles provide application deadlines, as well as financial aid and admissions information.
+The profiles provide application deadlines, as well as other admissions information, including the GPA, test score, and admissions decision for previous Heights applicants.

 Students must provide their email address to a college counselor to get an account.
 An enrollment email message will then be sent with a temporary, auto-generated password for the account.
 Upon logging in for the first time, students will be prompted to create their own personal password.